linyuanshen114/VP-WBT/README.md

 # VP-OMR
-A kernel-independent SOE approximation with OMR
+A kernel-independent SOE approximation software with VP-sum and OMR.